pkgw/pwkit/docs/source/foundations/numerical.rst

 Numerical utilities (:mod:`pwkit.numutil`)
 ==============================================================================

-.. module:: pwkit.numutil
+.. automodule:: pwkit.numutil
    :synopsis: low-level numerical utilities

-The :mod:`numpy` and :mod:`scipy` packages provide a whole host of routines, but there are still some that are missing.
-The :mod:`pwkit.numutil` module provides several useful additions:
+.. currentmodule:: pwkit.numutil

+The functionality in this module can be grouped into these categories:

  - :ref:`auto-broadcasting`
  - :ref:`statistics`